Bijective Cremona transformations of the plane: Birational permutations on rational surfaces

-{\bf Case $(d=5)$:} If $p$ does not lie on any exceptional curves, then the blow up $X_4=\Bl_p(X)$ is a del Pezzo surface of degree 4.
-Moreover, $g$ lifts to an automorphism $g_4$ on $X_4$.
-Let $E_p$ denote the exceptional curve lying above $p$.
-There are $5$ pairwise disjoint $(-1)$ curves which intersect $E_p$, and they must be Galois invariant.
-Hence we can blow these down to get $X_4\to\bP^2$, and $g_4$ also descends to an automorphism on $\bP^2$.
-An application of Propositions~\ref{prop:PGLpermute} and Theorem~\ref{thm:parityBirMapIntro} does the job.
+If $p$ does not lie on any of the $(-1)$-curves, then the blow-up $X_4=\Bl_p(X)$ is a del Pezzo surface of degree~4, and $g$ lifts to an automorphism $g_4$ on $X_4$.
+Let $E_p\subset X_4$ denote the exceptional curve lying above $p$.
+Over $\overline{k}$, the lines (resp. the conic) passing through $p$ and one of (resp. all of) $b_1,b_2,b_3,b_4$ lift to five pairwise disjoint $(-1)$-curves that intersect $E_p$.
+These $(-1)$-curves form a set invariant under $\Gal(\overline{k}/k)$, so we can blow them down to get $X_4\to\bP^2$, and $g_4$ also descends to an automorphism on $\bP^2$.
+An application of Proposition~\ref{prop:PGLpermute} and Theorem~\ref{thm:parityBirMapIntro} does the job.